-The choice of a system is an item on the agenda of the 2^{nd} Working meeting of D&I Coordinators (Feb 09), after which an implementation plan will commence.
+The choice of a system was an item on the agenda of the 2nd Working meeting of D&I Coordinators (Feb 09), after which an implementation plan commenced.
+Endnote was chosen as the software for Project information management, and SWIOFP subsequently selected the same software.